richard-scryber/PaperworkDayDocs/docs/reference/htmltags/elements/html_frameset_frame_element.md

 1. **Single PDF Rule**: Only ONE PDF file can be referenced across all frames in a frameset
 2. **Multiple References**: The same PDF can be referenced multiple times with different page selections
 3. **Root Priority**: If no PDF is referenced, the first template becomes the root
-4. **Order Matters**: Frames are processed in order, with later frames overlaying earlier content
+4. **Order Matters**: Frames are processed in order, with later frames appending to eariler content.

 ### Page Selection